Suggest a Songfact / Artistfact

 Zappa sings a couple of joke lines from "Rikki Don't Lose That Number," with a hilarious deadpan.
 It's just after the bass-player rant and just before Frank makes another crack about Suzi Quatro cassettes.
 Zappa and his gang around this time frequently commented on whatever music was popular at the moment.

 Speaking on the subject of playing their hit songs in concert, Donald Fagen told Rolling Stone in 2013: "Walter and I aren't fond of 'Rikki Don't Lose That Number.'
 It's not a bad song.
 I think it's 'well-written,' but it's so simple.
 I just have listening fatigue.
 It's been played so much.
 Same with 'Reeling in the Years.'"

 The beginning of this song features a flapamba, a rare and unusual instrument that is a variant of a marimba.
-Although the introduction, played by British Jazz musician Victor Feldman, was cut from the original ABC single version, the MCA single reissue restored the flapamba intro but fades out just before the actual end of the track. (thanks, Annabelle - Eugene, OR)
+Although the introduction, played by British jazz musician Victor Feldman, was cut from the original ABC single version, the MCA single reissue restored the flapamba intro but fades out just before the actual end of the track.

-John Mahoney sings part of this song in the movie Say Anything... when he finds out his daughter was accepted into a prestigious study program.
+John Mahoney sings part of this song in the movie Say Anything... when he finds out his daughter is accepted into a prestigious study program.

 in 2017, we asked about the rumors that this song was about her.
 "Ha!" was her reply.
 "I hadn't heard that."